 Because Royalty Opportunities and ROS collectively own over 50% of our common stock, we are a "controlled company" as defined in section 801(a) of the NYSE American Company Guide, and as such, we are exempt from certain NYSE American rules requiring our Board of Directors to have a majority of independent members, a compensation committee composed entirely of independent directors and a nominating committee composed entirely of independent directors.
-The composition of our Board of Directors and committees recently changed such that we now have a majority of independent directors, a nominating committee composed entirely of independent directors, and a compensation committee composed entirely of independent directors.
+The composition of our Board of Directors and committees recently changed such that we now have a majority of independent directors, a nominating committee composed entirely of independent directors.